Gajal636/Online-Music-Player/README.md

 Mobile-Friendly Controls-
 Design touch-friendly controls and interactions that cater to the unique needs of mobile users, enhancing their on-the-go listening experience.
 Adaptive Layout-
+Implement a responsive layout that dynamically adjusts the user interface, content, and features to deliver the best experience for each device.